The characteristics of the meandering effect in a stratified wake: Results

-We obtain the statistics through ensemble averaging.
-In temporal simulations, the statistics are traditionally the streamwise average due to the homogeneity in the streamwise direction \citep{gourlay2001numerical,de2012simulation,rowe2020internal}.
+We obtain the statistics through averaging.
+In temporal simulations, the statistics are traditionally obtained through the streamwise average due to the homogeneity in the streamwise direction \cite{gourlay2001numerical,de2012simulation,rowe2020internal}.
 However, only using the streamwise average is not enough to obtain a converged velocity profile as is shown in figure \ref{fig:results-ensemble} (a), which falls in the Q2D regime and we may exclude the influence of the internal gravity.
 The boundary of the wake core is oscillatory, which indicates the insufficiency of the sampling when the averaging is from only 1 repetition.
-In our calculation, we initialize each case independently 80 or 100 times, and the ensemble average is the average both in the streamwise direction and among the independent repetitions.
-The 100-repetition ensemble average in figure \ref{fig:results-ensemble} (b) show better convergence, and the improvement happens to other time steps and other cases we work with, especially in the Q2D regime where the horizontal meandering is large.
+In our calculation, we initialize each case independently 80 or 100 times, and the average is the average both in the streamwise direction and among the independent repetitions.
+The 100-repetition ensemble average in figure \ref{fig:results-ensemble} (b) shows better convergence, and the improvement happens to other time steps and other cases we work with, especially in the Q2D regime where the horizontal meandering is large.
+A detailed discussion on the convergence error of the ensemble average can be found in \cite{li2024direct}.